- Cancer Information

 - Your role as a carer

-Many carers talk about how complicated and time-consuming applications and paperwork can be.
-The social worker at the treatment centre can offer support with this aspect of your role.
+Many carers talk about how complicated and time-consuming paperwork can be.
+A social worker at the treatment centre can offer support with this part of your role.

 View the Cancer Council NSW editorial policy.